 Top 7 Steps for Buying a House in Greece as an Expat

-The very first thing you need to do is decide the type of property you want to buy.
+After you get in touch with us, we can arrange a consultation either in person in one of our offices in Athens, Istanbul, Lisbon, or London, or online, depending on your preference.
+Here, the very first thing you need to do is decide the type of property you want to buy.
 For instance, you have ample options, such as apartments, villas, village homes, or business properties.
-So, once you know what you want, establish your research in that area.

 2. Visit the property for a thorough examination